akshatidk29/DeepLearning-Assignment/README.md

-# Deep Learning Project: FCNN on Adult Income Dataset
+# Deep Learning Project: FCNN on Adult Income Dataset and The Importance of Pre-Processing

 ## Author
 Vandna